grantgambetta/STA207-Final-Project/README.md

 # STA207-Final-Project

-To reproduce the report, simply clone this repository, open the `STA207_Project.rmd` file in RStudio, and knit the file.
+To reproduce the report, please follow the steps outlined below.

+1. Clone this repository using the command `git clone https://github.com/grantgambetta/STA207-Final-Project.git`
+2.